Paraguanan ground gecko

-The Paraguanan ground gecko (Lepidoblepharis montecanoensis) is a species of lizard in the family Sphaerodactylidae.
+The Paraguanan ground gecko or Monte Cano dwarf gecko (Lepidoblepharis montecanoensis) is a species of lizard in the family Sphaerodactylidae.

 Geographic range and habitat

 L. montecanoensis is endemic to the Paraguaná Peninsula, Falcón State, northern Venezuela, and may be restricted to tropical dry forest habitats.

 Etymology

 L. montecanoensis is named after the type locality, Monte Cano.

 Description

 L. montecanoensis is a small gecko: the holotype measures 19 mm in snout–vent length (SVL), with a tail almost as long.